 It’s a great time to be a fan and NJ sports bettor.
 New Jersey has gone from a place without sports wagering, to perhaps the home of sports betting in the United States.
 In short order, sports bettors will have many options for placing sports bets in New Jersey.

 Watch this space for more New Jersey sports betting content from RotoGrinders, including info and updates on the best NJ online sportsbook bonuses, promo codes and free bets!

 You can get a full glimpse of the state of the sports betting legislative landscape of New Jersey by reading the state’s sports betting regulations here.

 What follows is a brief snapshot of New Jersey’s legislative landscape as it pertains to sports betting:

 - Sports betting is fully legalized and regulated in New Jersey casinos and racetracks

-- Mobile and digital wagering was also legalized and regulated, but 30 days after the live betting launch (the waiting period is over, and three NJ online sportsbooks are active)
+- Mobile and digital wagering was also legalized and regulated, but 30 days after the live betting launch

 - Wagers are accepted on all professional sports, and most college sporting events